About the School

 MHHSE supports a number of student clubs and organizations.
 Our students have a variety of opportunities to participate in non-academic activities designed to allow them to pursue interests and develop leadership skills.
 The Student Council represents the student body and gives them a channel through which their opinions may be expressed and considered in the policy making decisions of the school.

 A variety of clubs and organizations are active on campus, all of which are sponsored by a staff member and use central bookkeeping.
 Each group encourages students to become involved and participate in activities designed to promote the efforts of the organization.
 Active involvement enhances a student's high school career both academically and personally.
-Clubs include the Anime Club, Beta Club, DECA (Marketing), Drama Club, FBLA (Future Business Leaders of America), FCA (Fellowship of Christian Athletes), FCCLA (Family, Career, Community Leaders of America), Environmental Club, FFA (Future Farmers of America), FTA (Future Teachers of America), First Priority, Forensics, French Club, German Society, HOSA (Health Occupation Students of America), Interact Club, Key Club, NAC (Nutrition Advisory Council), Quill and Scroll (School Newspaper and Yearbook), Raisin' Cane (Pep Club), Scholar's Bowl Academic Team, Skills USA, and the Spanish Club.
+Clubs include the Anime Club, Beta Club, DECA (Marketing), Drama Club, FBLA (Future Business Leaders of America), FCA (Fellowship of Christian Athletes), FCCLA (Family, Career, Community Leaders of America), FFA (Future Farmers of America), Forensics, HOSA (Health Occupation Students of America), Interact Club, NAC (Nutrition Advisory Council), Scholar's Bowl Academic Team, Skills USA.

 MHHSE also sponsors a majority of the athletic programs that are offered by TSSAA.
 Athletic programs include boy's football, boy's and girl's basketball, boy's and girl's soccer, baseball, softball, track, cross country, wrestling, golf, and tennis.
 Each athletic program is coached by a faculty member and several have parent booster organizations.